shauninman/MinUI/PAKS.md

 	cd "$HOME"
 	minarch.elf "$CORES_PATH/${EMU_EXE}_libretro.so" "$ROM" &> "$LOGS_PATH/$EMU_TAG.txt"

 This will open the requested rom using the "picodrive\_libretro.so" core included with the base MinUI install.
 To use a different core just change the value of `EMU_EXE` to another core name (minus the "_libretro.so").
-If that core is included in your pak add the following after the `EMU_EXE` line:
+If that core is bundled in your pak add the following after the `EMU_EXE` line:

 	CORES_PATH=$(dirname "$0")

 There's no need to edit anything below the line of hash marks.
-The rest is boilerplat that will extract the pak's tag from its folder name, create corresponding bios and save folders, set the `HOME` env to "/.userdata/[platform]/", launch the game, and log any output from minarch and the core to "/.userdata/[platform]/logs/[TAG].txt".
+The rest is boilerplate that will extract the pak's tag from its folder name, create corresponding bios and save folders, set the `HOME` env to "/.userdata/[platform]/", launch the game, and log any output from minarch and the core to "/.userdata/[platform]/logs/[TAG].txt".

 That's it!
 Feel free to experiement with cores from the stock firmware, other compatible devices, or building your own.